Defining Models for InterSystems IRIS Business Intelligence

 Define only one hierarchy in any dimension; this convention gives the users an easy way to know if the levels in a dimension are associated with each other.

 Define an All member in only one dimension.
-Give this All member a suitably generic name, such as All Patients
+Give this All member a suitably generic name, such as All Patients.
+Depending on how you intend to use the All member, another suitable name for it might be Total or Aggregate Value.

 Use user-friendly names for levels, which are visible in pivot tables.